 So before you calculate statistical significance, make sure you’ve collected enough data that your results can actually be significant.

 And as a caveat, even if you do reach a large sample size and statistically significant results within a few days, it’s important to run your tests for at least a full week.

 In fact, it’s best to run your tests in intervals of full weeks.
 So, for example, if your test starts on a Friday, end it on a Thursday.

 It’s extremely common to see fluctuation in traffic and user behavior over different days of the week.
 This is especially true when comparing weekdays to weekends, but it’s often unpredictable.

-For example, in this report, Thursday’s 4.26% conversion rate is drastically higher than Saturday’s 2.43%.
+For example, in this report, Thursday’s 4.26 percent conversion rate is drastically higher than Saturday’s 2.43 percent.